 "It doesn't matter."
 Annie gestured to the photograph again.
 "Do they still live there?"
 Dr. Lukas paused before answering with a tentative "Yes."
 "How long have you been here?"
 "Thirteen years.
 I was twenty-five when the Soviet Union broke up.
 I was lucky.
 I got into medical school in Edinburgh.
 I'd had some training in L'viv, of course, but this country didn't recognize my qualifications.
-Do you know how many foreigntrained doctors there are over here driving minicabs and working in restaurants and hotels?"
+Do you know how many foreign- Strange Affair 259 trained doctors there are over here driving minicabs and working in restaurants and hotels?"
 "No," said Annie.